baile320/ctfs/bandit/README.md

 And we get some pretty output with the password!

 password: `56a9bf19c63d650ce78e6ec0354ee45e`

+## Level 32 to Level 33
+This too took some googling.
+Apparently there's an env variable `$0` that, when executed, will get us out of the uppercase shell.
+It doesn't plop us into an entirely normal environment, but we are able to `cat /etc/bandit_pass/bandit33` to get the password.

+password: `c9c3199ddf4121b10cf581a98d51caee`

+## Level 33 to level 34
+Doesn't exist as of 11/03/2021.
+So we're done!

 # Things to drill down on
 1) From 20 -> 21: why can I `echo <stuff> | nc -l -p 60606`?
 Does it effectively run `nc -l -p 60606 -e "echo <stuff>"`?
 What else can I pipe to nc? nc also takes a -c/-e flag where it can accept a script or binary to run when connections are made.
 2)